Learning Correlated Latent Representations with Adaptive Priors: ADAPTIVE CORRELATED VAES

 From \Cref{prop:optimal}, we know the weights $w^{\text{MAS}}_{G, \bm\pi, e}$ returned from \Cref{alg:updates} are from a single maximal acyclic subgraph $G' \in \mathcal{A}_G$.
 Consequently, we have a holistic variational approximation $q_{\bm\lambda}^{G'}(\bm z | \bm x)$.
+However, by itself this variational approximation might not be necessarily better at the downstream predictive tasks than \glspl{CVAE} since it can only make use of the structure from \emph{one} maximal acyclic subgraph $G'$.

-The acyclic structure of $G'$ makes it possible to further refine the pairwise marginal approximation between any pair of vertices via a belief-propagation-style \citep{pearl1982reverend} message-passing algorithm, which is not possible for \glspl{CVAE}, as it does not have a single joint variational distribution on $\bm z$.
-This can be crucial in tasks in which we need an accurate pairwise marginal approximation, e.g., link prediction.
+On the plus side, the acyclic structure of $G'$ makes it possible to compute the exact pairwise marginal variational distribution between any pair of vertices via a belief-propagation-style \citep{pearl1982reverend} message-passing algorithm, which is not possible for \glspl{CVAE}, as it does not have a single joint variational distribution on $\bm z$.
+This can be crucial in tasks in which we need an accurate pairwise marginal approximation, e.g., link prediction and hierarchical clustering.